adempiere/adempiere-ui-gateway/README.md

 mkdir postgresql/backups
 ```
 ##### 3 Copy backup file (if restore is needed)
-- If you are executing this project for the first time or you want to restore the database, execute a database backup e.g.:
+- If you are executing this project for the first time or you want to restore the database, execute a database backup.
+- First, go to the backups directory
+  _cd .../adempiere-ui-gateway/docker-compose/postgresql/postgres_backups_
+- Here you can run a backup directly from host using the _docker exec_ command
+  _docker exec -i adempiere-ui-gateway.postgresql pg_dump --no-owner -h localhost -U postgres adempiere > adempiere-$(date '+%Y-%m-%d').backup_
-`pg_dump -v --no-owner -h localhost -U postgres <DB-NAME> > adempiere-$(date '+%Y-%m-%d').backup`.
+- Or you can go into the container with _docker exec -it adempiere-ui-gateway.postgresql bash_ and execute there a backup e.g.: `cd /home/adempiere/postgres_backups` followed by `pg_dump -v --no-owner -h localhost -U postgres <DB-NAME> > adempiere-$(date '+%Y-%m-%d').backup`.
+Remember to first change directory to the shared directory between host and Postgres container.
-- The file must be named `seed.backup` or as it was defined in *env_template.env*, variable `POSTGRES_RESTORE_FILE_NAME`.
+- The file can have the name you wish, but if you want to execute a restore, it must be named `seed.backup` or as it was defined in *env_template.env*, variable `POSTGRES_RESTORE_FILE_NAME`.
-  Then, copy or move it to `adempiere-all-service/postgresql/backups`.
+  The backup file should be visible under `adempiere-ui-gateway/postgresql/backups`.
+You can copy it for safety reasons to other location e.g. the cloud.
 - Make sure it is not the compressed backup (e.g. .jar).
 - The database directory `adempiere-all-service/postgresql/postgres_database` must be empty for the restore to ocurr.
   A backup will not ocurr if the database directory has contents.